1986 San Salvador earthquake: Earthquake

-The 1986 San Salvador earthquake occurred within the upper crust of the Caribbean Plate along the Central American volcanic chain.
+The 1986 San Salvador earthquake occurred within the upper crust of the Caribbean plate along the Central America Volcanic Arc.
 It was a result of left-lateral strike slip faulting perpendicular to the Central American volcanic chain.
-The earthquake also caused landslides located in the San Salvador area.
+The earthquake also caused landslides in the San Salvador area.

 Damage and response

 The earthquake caused between 1,000 and 1,500 deaths, 10,000 injuries, and left 200,000 homeless.
 Shallow shocks directly under San Salvador caused the destruction of multiple structures.
 San Salvador's children's hospital, a marketplace, many restaurants and buildings, and shanty towns were significantly damaged or destroyed.

-In response, President José Napoleón Duarte established the Earthquake Reconstruction Committee tasked not only with rebuilding but also with modernizing El Salvador's capital.
-To lead the committee, Duarte tapped noted international urban planner and architect Jesús Permuy, who Duarte also asked to remain for another year to train Salvadoran officials on modern urban planning methods and principles following the conclusion of the Reconstruction Committee.
+In response, President José Napoleón Duarte established the Earthquake Reconstruction Committee, tasking it with not only rebuilding the city, but modernizing it; to this end Jesús Permuy, an urban planner and architect, was chosen to be leader.
+Following the conclusion of the committee's work, he remained in the country for another year, teaching officials about contemporary urban planning.